RWS/studio-api-docs/apiconcepts/translationmemory/looping_through_translation_memories.md

 ```
 ***

-The **RegularIterator** class can take the maximum amount of TUs to return in one roundtrip as parameter.
-If you do not provide a value, the iterator will move through the TM in increments of 100.
-You may want to specify a lower value for performance reasons, especially when accessing TMs through an Internet connection.
-In the next step you retrieve all TUs (and store them in an array) by applying the [GetTranslationUnits](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.FileBasedTranslationMemoryLanguageDirection.yml#Sdl_LanguagePlatform_TranslationMemoryApi_FileBasedTranslationMemoryLanguageDirection_GetTranslationUnits_Sdl_LanguagePlatform_TranslationMemory_RegularIterator__) method, which takes the previously created iterator object as parameter:
+The **RegularIterator** class accepts the maximum number of TUs to return in one round trip.
+If you do not provide a value, the iterator moves through the TM in increments of 100.
+You may want to use a lower value for performance reasons, especially when you access TMs over a network.
+In the next step, retrieve all TUs by calling the [GetTranslationUnits](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.FileBasedTranslationMemoryLanguageDirection.yml#Sdl_LanguagePlatform_TranslationMemoryApi_FileBasedTranslationMemoryLanguageDirection_GetTranslationUnits_Sdl_LanguagePlatform_TranslationMemory_RegularIterator__) method with the iterator object:

 # [C#](#tab/tabid-3)
 ```cs